grafana/agent/docs/sources/flow/reference/components/phlare.write.md

 # phlare.write

-`phlare.write` forward over the network profiles sent from other components to a series of user-supplied endpoints.
-Profiles are sent over the network using [Phlare' Push API](https://grafana.com/oss/phlare/).
+`phlare.write` receives performance profiles from other components and forwards them to a series of user-supplied endpoints using [Phlare' Push API](https://grafana.com/oss/phlare/).

 Multiple `phlare.write` components can be specified by giving them different labels.